hyunseobsong/lambda/LambdaPy/Readme.md

 This is the code for analysis of thermodynamic properties using python in a Jupyter Notebook template.
+Also, a demo_input file has been provided with 7 compounds to run analysis for demo purpose or test purpose.